A Tradition of Excellence

 Our commitment to educational research is nothing new.
 Some 100 years ago, the faculty of what was then the New York State College for Teachers explicitly dedicated themselves to the systematic study of education and the dissemination of that knowledge to professionals throughout the state and nation.
 This commitment is even more essential to the integrity of education now.
 Special interests and political ideologies too often hold sway in the determination of resources, goals, and practices of educational enterprises.
 These decisions must be informed by disciplined inquiry and a keenness for human learning, mental health, and development.

-Ranked in the top 17% of Schools of Education in the country that confer doctoral degrees, the University at Albany School of Education is proud to document its products of the last year in this ninth edition of A Tradition of Excellence.
+Ranked in the top 17% of Schools of Education in the country that confer doctoral degrees, the University at Albany School of Education is proud to document its products of the last year in this tenth edition of A Tradition of Excellence.
 We serve the Empire State, but our reach is worldwide through international students and collaborators and our publications and presentations.
 We invite you to inquire with us about processes that make us stronger, about the dispositions that foster democracy, about the means that optimize learning and human development, in and out of classrooms, across the lifespan, and around the globe.

 Keep in touch… and celebrate the joy of learning!

 Robert L. Bangert-Drowns, Ph.D.

 2013-14 edition of A Tradition of Excellence